howard8888/workspace/README.md

-***Q&A to help you learn this section***
+### Q&A to help you learn the big picture

+Q: What is the core split in CCA8’s memory representation?
+A: A small symbolic WorldGraph (~5%) used for fast indexing and planning, and rich engrams (~95%) stored in Columns.
+The graph knows “what led to what”; the engrams hold heavy perceptual/temporal content.

+Q: In the 5-step newborn demo, what does the planner actually search over?
+A: It runs BFS from the NOW anchor over directed edges and looks for any binding whose tags contain the target pred:<token> (e.g., pred:milk:drinking).
+It doesn’t care about engram payloads; only tags and edges matter for planning.

+Q: Why is StandUp the first primitive in the newborn goat’s repertoire?
+A: Because standing up is a precondition for almost everything else in the newborn vignette (orienting to mom, seeking the nipple, moving to shelter).
+It’s both ethologically plausible and structurally convenient: it creates the first meaningful S–A–S pattern (fallen → actions → standing) in the WorldGraph.

+Q: Where is provenance recorded in step 5 (drink)?
+A: On each binding created by a policy, e.g. binding.meta["policy"] = "policy:seek_nipple" or "policy:suckle".
+This lets you reconstruct “which policy wrote this node” when reading graphs or debugging.

-Q: Why keep the symbolic graph small?
-A: For fast indexing/planning, heavy content lives in engrams.
+Q: Why did you decide to keep control flow (policies) outside the graph instead of encoding everything as rules in the graph?
+A: To keep the system readable, testable, and flexible.
+Small, handwritten policies are easy to reason about and modify; the graph records what actually happened (episodes), not entire control logic.
+This follows the “index vs representation” and “program + data” split, rather than trying to cram cognition into a single giant graph.

 Q: Which primitives form “standing”?
 A: `action:push_up`, `action:extend_legs`, and the predicate `pred:posture:standing` (based on the `posture:standing` tag).

-Q: Where is provenance stored?
-A: binding.meta.policy = "policy:<name>".
 Q: What’s the planner algorithm?
 A: BFS from NOW to the first pred:<token> match.

 Q: What’s the key separation in CCA8?
 A: A compact symbolic episode index** (WorldGraph) for fast lookup/plan, and rich engrams** outside the graph for heavyweight content.

 Q: Are edges logical implications?
 A: No—edges encode weak, episode-level causality** (“then”), good for action and recall without heavy inference.

 Q: Why not store everything in the graph?
 A: Keeping symbols small avoids brittleness and keeps planning fast, the heavy 95% lives in engrams referenced by bindings.

 Q: How does this help planning?
 A: BFS over a sparse adjacency list gives shortest-hop paths quickly, the graph is shaped for that.

 ---